The three stones for this moon — ready when you are:

 The Stones, Ready When You Are

-The three stones I'm wearing tonight are all part of what I carry in the studio — made to be worn every day, not saved for ceremonies.
+The three stones I wear for this moon are all part of what I carry in the studio — made to be worn every day, not saved for ceremonies.
 These aren't ritual objects that live in a drawer.
 They're companions for the chapter you're actually in.

 Citrine for claiming.
 Labradorite for the in-between.
 Carnelian for momentum.

-If one of them has been calling to you, tonight is a reasonable time to listen.
+If one of them has been calling to you, this is a reasonable time to listen.

-- Or browse the full Celestial Collection →
+- Or browse the full Celestial Jewelry collection →

 Keep Reading